cognitedata/toolkit/CONTRIBUTING.md

 ## Data formats

-All the configurations should be kept in YAML and in a format that is compatible with the CDF API, thus using snake_case, camelCase is not supported (e.g. external_id and not externalId).
+All the configurations should be kept in YAML and in a format that is compatible with the CDF API.
+Use either camelCase or snake_case, mixing is not supported.
-The configuration files should be loaded directly into the Python SDK's support data classes for direct use towards the CDF API.
+The configuration files are loaded directly into the Python SDK's support data classes for direct use towards the CDF API.
 No client side schema validation should be done to ensure that you can immediately add a yaml configuration property without upcoming anything else than the version of the Python SDK.

 ## Tooling and scripts/ directory

-The ./scripts directory is originally from <https://github.com/cognitedata/data-model-examples>
-repository, but substantially refactored to support a CI/CD aka `CDF-as-code`` workflow.

 We want to add client-side logic/validation as part of the deployment process, e.g. validation of data models, transformations, contextualizations, etc to ensure integrity and proper functioning configuration.

-The future intent is to establish a `v1/<project>/config` CDF service that will take over this validation done by code in the ./scripts directory.
+The future, current plan is to establish a `v1/<project>/config` CDF service that will take over this validation done by code in the ./scripts directory.
 We also want to push as much generic logic into the Python SDK as possible.

 > NOTE!!
 The scripts currently support raw, data models, time series, groups, and transformations.
 > It also has some support for loading of data that may be used as example data for CDF projects.
 However,
-> to the extent possible, this repository should not contain data, only goverend configurations.
+> to the extent possible, this repository should not contain data, only governed configurations.
-> There is also a dump.py file with functions to dump configurations from CDF into yaml files, thus
-> supporting the workflow from UI-based iteration on configurations to CI/CD-based governed configurations.
+> The scripts are continuosly under development to simplify management of configurations, and
+> we are pushing the functionality into the Python SDK when that makes sense.

 ## Testing